City Guide: Portland

 • Bagby Hot Springs – Soak in rustic pools in the Mount Hood National Forest for a small $5 fee.

-• Paulina Hot Springs – Venture just outside of Bend to these springs right on the banks of Paulina Lake.
+• Paulina Hot Springs – Venture just outside of Bend to access these springs right on the banks of Paulina Lake.

 • McCredie Hot Springs – Natural hot springs right on Salt Creek with fluctuating water temperatures.